3PL vs In-House Logistics: How to Shift From In-House Warehouse to a 3PL | Cahoot

 In addition to better rates, working with a 3PL may help eliminate other overhead expenses, such as the need to hire, train, and manage warehouse staff, as well as rent your own prep and storage locations.

-Finally, if you ship from a single location—as is common with many in-house order fulfillment setups—you may be spending on expensive shipping for orders far away from your warehouse.
+Finally, if you ship from a single location—as is common with many in-house order fulfillment setups—you may be overspending on expensive shipping for orders far away from your warehouse.
 Working with a fulfillment partner that has locations on both the West and East Coasts, for example, can help shorten the distance items need to travel and allow for more ground shipping while meeting shipping speed service level agreements.

-How to shift from in-house warehouses to an outsourced 3PL
+How to Shift From In-House Warehouses to an Outsourced 3PL

 Partnering with a 3PL provider can remove the burden of warehousing overhead and infrastructure, freeing your organization to focus on sales, production, and growth.